S-Aliu/be-well-ness/README.md

 4.) select the SRC folder

-5.) go to a site (not the chrome extensions or Shrome webstore sites)
+5.) go to a site (not the chrome extensions or Chrome webstore sites)

 6.)
 Enjoy using the extension!